lcsirmaz/entropy-rules/README.md

 the entropy region is a *convex* set.
 When an entropy inequality is such a linear combination of other known entropy inequalities, then we say that it is *superseded*.

-We remark that this &quot;linear combination&qult; includes decreasing coefficient a<sub>1</sub> of the Ingleton coordinate (but it must remain non-negative), and increasing other coefficients a<sub>2</sub> ... a<sub>11</sub>.
+We remark that this &quot;linear combination&quot; includes decreasing coefficient a<sub>1</sub> of the Ingleton coordinate (but it must remain non-negative), and increasing other coefficients a<sub>2</sub> ... a<sub>11</sub>.